MagielBruntink/SoftwareEngineeringMasterTopics/README.md

-Software Engineering Research Topics
+Software Engineering Master Topics
 ====================================

-Collection and discussion of papers that we think should be used by students as a basis for their MSc research project, replication style.
+Collection and discussion of papers that we think should be used by students as a basis for their SE master project, replication style.